SpaghettDev/BromaIDA/README.md

     2. For GCC (Android binary)
         1. First get gcc-arm-none-linux-gnueabihf (i did so by using scoop; `scoop install extras/gcc-arm-none-linux-gnueabihf`)
         2. Then, in the Include Directories, set it to `C:\Users\YOUR_NAME\scoop\apps\gcc-arm-none-linux-gnueabihf\current\arm-none-linux-gnueabihf\include\c++\13.3.1;C:\Users\YOUR_NAME\scoop\apps\gcc-arm-none-linux-gnueabihf\current\arm-none-linux-gnueabihf\include\c++\13.3.1\arm-none-linux-gnueabihf;C:\Users\YOUR_NAME\scoop\apps\gcc-arm-none-linux-gnueabihf\current\arm-none-linux-gnueabihf\libc\usr\include;C:\Users\YOUR_NAME\scoop\apps\gcc-arm-none-linux-gnueabihf\current\lib\gcc\arm-none-linux-gnueabihf\13.3.1\include` (be sure to replace YOUR_NAME with your windows username)
+        3. Or use MSVC headers, i think it works fine?
     3. For GCC (MacOS and iOS), i have no clue
 3. Click on OK